Building A Home Recording Studio

-I found that buying an inexpensive comforter and hanging it on one wall has helped immensely.
+I found that buying inexpensive acoustic blankets or comforter and hanging it on one wall has helped immensely.
 You can also get soundproofing material from your local pro audio store.
 I will be doing more in regards to my soundproofing in the future.

 Audio Processing Gear

 In the same conversation with my producer friend that ended with my purchase of the Rode microphone, he suggested I should be running it through the same system he was, a dbx286A preamp/mic processor.
 I picked one up at the same time I bought my Rode NT1000.
 I also acquired a pro windscreen and microphone stand.